As Fr. Thomas Hopko wrote in The Orthodox Faith: Volume 4, Spirituality:

 First century Corinthians were a rowdy lot.
 Their city was a bustling port, a gathering spot for every kind of person, idea, and perversion in the Mediterranean world.
 St. Paul spent 18 months there, evangelizing and building up the Church.

 But people do not change overnight, and so Corinthians brought many of their ingrained habits into their new faith.
 Paul wrote to them repeatedly to tame their excesses.
 One of his complaints concerned their behavior at the Eucharist.
 They came to eat the One Bread but fought among themselves at the Table.
 And so Paul instructed them: “Anyone who eats the bread or drinks the cup of the Lord unworthily will be behaving unworthily toward the body and blood of the Lord.
 Everyone is to recollect himself before eating this bread and drinking this cup.
 A person who eats and drinks without discerning the Body is eating and drinking his own condemnation.
-In fact, that is why many of you are weak and ill and some of you have died.”
-(1 Cor 11:27-30).
+In fact, that is why many of you are weak and ill and some of you have died” (1 Cor 11:27-30).
 Paul perceived that spiritual illness and death result from not discerning the Body in the Eucharist.
-What does this mean? click to learn more…

 In Christ’s teaching, almsgiving goes together with fasting and prayer.
 This is also the teaching of Isaiah and of the Old Testament generally.
 When one prays and fasts, one must show love through active generosity to others.